Euro zone bond yields struggle for direction, U.S. data in focus | Business

 Euro zone bond yields struggle for direction, U.S. data in focus

-The gap between Italian and German bonds - a gauge of the risk premium investors seek to hold bonds of the euro area's most indebted countries - was at 133 bps from around 120 bps before the release of the first data about the sale of an Italian bond aimed at retail investors.
+Investors will focus on April's U.S. Producer Price Index (PPI), to be released on Tuesday, and the Consumer Price Index (CPI) and retail sales data on Wednesday.
+Germany's 10-year government bond yields, the bloc’s benchmark, fell 2 basis points (bp) to 2.496%.

 Euro zone government bond yields struggled for direction on Monday, with investors on hold ahead of U.S. figures following a data-light week.
 Investors will focus on April's U.S. Producer Price Index (PPI), to be released on Tuesday, and the Consumer Price Index (CPI) and retail sales data on Wednesday.
-Germany's 10-year government bond yields, the bloc's benchmark, dropped 1 basis point (bp) to 2.51%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)